airswap/airswap-about/guides/voters.md

 AirSwap is community owned and community run.
 Members of the community hold a stake in the project by staking the AirSwap token \(AST\).
 Staking the token grants members the right to vote on key decisions.

+## Mandate

+To be present in the community and participate in decentralized governance by  making educated votes on issues aligned with the mission and vision of AirSwap.

+{% hint style = 'tip' %}
+Read up on the mission and vision of AirSwap [here](../README.md)!
+{% endhint %}

 ## Scope

 Voters stake the AirSwap token \(AST\) in order to vote on AirSwap Improvement Protocols (AIPs).
 Voters play an important role in the process, sending a community signal regarding the level of support for a particular proposed feature or idea for [Developers](./developers.md), [Ambassadors](./ambassadors.md) or [Authors](./authors.md) to act on.